India | World Thinking Day Ideas

 Troop 31411 from Discovery Bay, CA made their own Saris to display their study of India for World Thinking Day 2015.

-Indian has had profound influence across the world.
-Hinduism and Buddhism (which originated in India) are the world’s third and fourth-largest religions, with more than 2 billion followers.
+India has had profound influence across the world.
+Almost 80% of the population of India practices Hinduism which originated in India.
+Buddhism also originated in India but is practiced by less than 6 % of people in India today.
+Hinduism and Buddhism (which originated in India) are the world’s third and fourth-largest religions, with more than 2 billion followers world wide.

 Fun Fact: India produces more movies and sells more movie tickets than any other nation.
 Bollywood is the informal name given to the popular Mumbai-based film industry.

 Ideas, activities and facts for your presentation.

 Girl Scouts who choose India for a Thinking Day event should take cues from Indian wedding celebrations in order to create a truly festive affair.
 Even today, most Indian marriages are arranged by parents or trusted family members who put a great deal of effort and money into elaborate decorations, elegant costumes and abundant food.

 For Thinking Day costumes, Girl Scout troops can make no-sew Indian Sari costumes with just a few yards of fabric and a fitted t-shirt.
 To complete the look, add large gold jewelry and a Bindi (a dot worn on the forehead).